Effective 7/1/15 - 6/30/17

-15.2 Temporary deviation from the regular work schedule will be allowed in difficult scheduling situations; however, it is the intent of the Department to avoid such changes if not voluntary requested by the employee and mutually agreed between the employee and supervisor.
-If the Department must alter a shift, the employee must be given a minimum of seventy-two (72) hours notice of the change.
-All hours that deviate from the regular work schedule with less than seventy-two (72) hours notice will be compensated at one and one-half (1.5) times the regular rate of pay unless mutually agreed between the employee and the supervisor.
+15.2 Temporary deviation from the regular work schedules will be allowed in difficult scheduling situations; however, it is the intent of the Department to avoid such changes if not voluntarily requested by the employee and mutually agreed upon by the employee and supervisor.
+If the Department must alter a shift, the employee must be given a minimum of seventy-two (72) hours' notice of the change.
+All hours that deviate from the regular work schedule with less than seventy-two (72) hours' notice will be compensated at one and one-half (1.5) times the regular rate of pay unless mutually agreed upon by the employee and the supervisor.

 15.3 Rest/Lunch Periods.

 Employees in the bargaining unit shall be granted a paid fifteen (15) minute rest period within each half of the workday, and a paid lunch period of thirty (30) minutes.
 Rest and lunch periods will be considered work time and overtime will not apply.
 Employees shall remain on duty, in radio contact, and within the geographical boundaries designated in the Policy and Procedures Manual.